fread-ink/ebook-paginator/README.md

 # ToDo

-* Handle situations where not even a single node could be added to the page before overflow
 * Don't assume XHTML in parser
 * Render into <body> in an iframe (create iframe from js)
 * Copy CSS into iframe document and wait for it to load